 Anyway, let’s now pretend we’re in school and start with the definition of blogging.

 Let’s not overcomplicate the idea of what a blog is.
 A blog is a site where a person or a group of people share their experience or/and knowledge about different topics.
 That’s it.

 Is Blogging Dead?

 A year before I started this blog I thought, blogging is dead.
 Nobody reads blogs these days.
 I don’t.
 Reading about the day or vacation of somebody I don’t know?
 Are you kidding me?
-It is just not a priority to me these days.
+It is just not a priority for me these days.

 However.
 I noticed something.
 Whenever I would ask Google a question or search for something on Pinterest, I would end up on a site that wasn’t Huffington Post or Wikipedia.
 It was often a site I had never heard about.